Star Wars Galaxies: Spacecraft

-In-Game Economy, Infrastructure, and Political Structure
+In-game economy, infrastructure, and politics

 Characters could erect, own, and decorate a variety of communal, personal, and governmental buildings.
 These buildings, when grouped, could be organized into cities.
 Players held elections via ballot box for Mayor.
 Elected mayors granted city members permission to place structures within the city.
 Elections were held every three weeks.
 If another player wished to run for mayor, they would add their name to the ballot box to run against the incumbent.
 As cities grew in population, they became eligible to add services and facilities such as vehicle repair garages, shuttle ports, cloning facilities, hospitals, cantinas, and garden displays.
 They could show up on planet maps alongside canonical cities such as Theed and Mos Eisley.

 The gameplay design aimed towards realistic social institutions like a dynamic virtual economy and other real-life social phenomena like a complicated division of labor.
 In this virtual economy, players were responsible for creating many in-game items including blasters, starships, clothing, armor, food, housing, furniture and even a wide variety of droids.
 According to Star Wars Galaxies and the Division of Labor, the division of labor in Star Wars Galaxies produced in-game results similar to those in real life.

 Setting

-The game events were set following the destruction of the Death Star in Episode IV: A New Hope, but before the beginning of The Empire Strikes Back.
+Star Wars Galaxies was set between the events of A New Hope and The Empire Strikes Back.
 The game launched with 10 planets: Tatooine, Naboo, Corellia, Talus, Rori, Dantooine, Lok, Yavin 4, the Forest Moon of Endor, and Dathomir.
-The paid expansions added Kashyyyk and Mustafar.
-There were 12 space zones, encompassing approximately 3400 cubic kilometers of navigable space.
-Nine space zones were associated with one or more of the playable planets, but Kessel, Ord Mantell, and Deep Space were solely used for space gameplay and player-versus-player combat.
-The planet Hoth was added in November 2008, but could only be explored during the events of the Battle of Echo Base.
+Later paid expansions added the planets of Kashyyyk and Mustafar.
+There were 12 space zones, added primarily during the release of the Jump to Lightspeed expansion.
+Nine space zones were associated with one or more of the playable planets, and three, Kessel, Ord Mantell, and Deep Space, were solely used for space gameplay and player-versus-player combat, with no land equivalent.
+The planet Hoth was added in November 2008, but could only be explored during an instance depicting the events of the Battle of Echo Base from The Empire Strikes Back.

-Notable Characters and Locations

-Players could meet many characters from the main and expanded universe of Star Wars.
+Players could also meet many characters from the main and expanded universe of Star Wars, including Luke Skywalker, Han Solo, Princess Leia Organa, Darth Vader, and Chewbacca, among others.

-The main characters include: Luke Skywalker, Han Solo, Princess Leia Organa, Darth Vader, Chewbacca, Emperor Palpatine, Admiral Ackbar, Jan Dodonna, Boba Fett, Jabba, Borvo the Hutt, Bib Fortuna, Salacious Crumb, General Otto, Captain Panaka (appears as Colonel Panaka), Max Rebo, Wedge Antilles, Gavyn Sykes, Watto, Boss Nass, Grand Inquisitor Ja'ce Yiaso, the "reincarnation" of General Grievous as NK-Necrosis, Taga Olak, Jefa Bowa, and the Force ghost of Obi-Wan Kenobi.

-Other characters and locations that players could visit within the game include: R2-D2, C-3PO, their escape pod on Tatooine, the Naboo Royal Palace, the abandoned Rebel bases on Dantooine and Yavin 4, Ewoks, and Rancors.